Vegas Nightlife Guide

 North Strip — Resorts World to Fontainebleau

 The newest stretch of the Strip — both Resorts World and Fontainebleau opened within the past three years.
 Zouk, Bauhaus, and Electric Mushroom are at Resorts World.
 LIV is at Fontainebleau.
 This area has the newest hotel infrastructure and the most modern club technology.
 The trade-off is distance from the central Strip cluster — a rideshare or 20-minute walk separates you from XS, OMNIA, and Marquee.
+Resorts World Theatre also hosts the Luke Bryan residency — the country headliner most often paired with a Zouk after-show on the north Strip.

 Central Strip — Wynn to Caesars Palace

 The densest concentration of top-tier nightclubs on the Strip.
 XS and Encore Beach Club are at the Wynn/Encore.
 OMNIA Nightclub and OMNIA Dayclub are at Caesars Palace.
-The Cromwell (Drai's) is directly across the street from Caesars.
+The Vanderpump Hotel (Drai's) is directly across the street from Caesars.
 This stretch is walkable between clubs, has the highest concentration of celebrity sightings, and is closest to the Bellagio fountains landmark.
 For first-time visitors who want the absolute best nightclub experience, staying in this zone is the right call.

 Mid-Strip — Cosmopolitan to Park MGM